aarong/feedme-server-core/README.md

   Arguments:

-  1. `actionData` (object) is the action data, which is transmitted to the client.
-Must be JSON-expressible.
+  1. `actionData` (Object) is the action data, which is transmitted to the client.

   Errors thrown: